CD single: United States

-Technology

-From a technical standpoint, a 3-inch CD follows the Red Book standard for CD digital audio.
-The major difference is that the smaller physical size of the disc allows for fewer data sectors, meaning the disc can store less audio.
-The majority of audio CD players and CD-ROM drives have a smaller circular indentation in the CD tray for holding these discs.
-Most slot-loading drives, such as those found in some car CD players, are unable to manipulate the smaller discs or their adapters.
-Laptop drives generally only require the centre hole to hold the disc so the smaller diameter is irrelevant.
-In fact, software and drivers for some hardware are provided on the 3-inch discs.

 Longevity

 In the United States and United Kingdom, the format barely lasted into the early 1990s, partly due to inconvenience of needing to attach an adapter on every disc (very few packages were issued with one) before playing.

 Sony remained in support of the 3-inch CD having had plans to launch a 3-inch CD player for the Japanese market in 1988.

-It was largely replaced by simply putting less music on a regular full-size CD, at least among major labels.
-The full-size discs are a more standard manufacturing process and so may end up being cheaper to press.
-The CD single format continued until 2000 for Japanese releases.
+Among major labels, it was largely replaced by putting less music on a regular full-size CD.
+The full-size discs are a more standard manufacturing process and so ended up being cheaper to press.

+The CD single format continued in larger production until the early 2000s with for Japanese releases, but continued to the present day in much smaller numbers.
 Despite the unpopularity it survived with publishers adopting the 3-inch CD as an inexpensive way of presenting bonus material with books.